Ronan Byrne

 Ronan Byrne (born 17 April 1998) is an Irish national representative rower.
 He is an Olympian, was a silver medallist at the 2019 World Rowing Championships in the men's double scull and won a gold medal at the 2019 European Rowing U23 Championships in Ioannina.
 He raced the men's double scull with Philip Doyle at Tokyo Olympian.
-They finished fourth in the petite final for an overall tenth place at the Olympic regatta.
+They finished fourth in the B final for an overall tenth place at the Olympic regatta.